 See what’s beneath the sea without getting wet.
 Our guides will feed the local fish and have them boiling around the boat for you.

-A delicious buffet lunch is served on board featuring fresh local caught trawler prawns, cold chicken and a delightful selection of salads.
+A delicious buffet lunch is served on board featuring fresh local caught trawler prawns, cold chicken and a delightful selection of salads and fresh bakery rolls.

 Enjoy an ice cold Corona or glass of wine while relaxing on the vessels sun deck.